unstoppablecarl/downsync/src/markdown/downsync-rules.md

 Although not included on the Unit cards, all units can perform the Move Action for the cost of 1 Action Point.
 When a Unit performs a Move Action it may move up to its **SPD** in inches following normal movement rules for terrain.

+*This means that Units can move up to double their **SPD** in one turn if they use their Action Point to move a second time.*

 ### Overwatch Action

 Although not included on the Unit cards, all units can perform the Overwatch Action for the cost of 1 Action Point.
 When